saniasohail256-art/project/README.md

 I wanted to explore how Tkinter works and how to make a fun, interactive application while practicing OOP concepts, event handling, and UI design.

-If you try it out and have ideas for improvement, feel free to share feedback or contribute!

 📖 License